What's the point of prayer, point of prayer, what's the point of praying, why pray, pray, prayer

 When my mom died, it was one of the first times I really understood that just because God can do something doesn’t mean He will.
 And that very thought has bombarded my mind so much this week.
 I pray.
 I trust God hears my prayers.
 I trust that what I ask for, I will receive.
 BUT I also know from personal experience that God doesn’t always give us what we ask for.
 I wanted my mom to live.
 She’s dead.
 So, what was the point of praying for her healing if God already knew she wasn’t going to live?

-What if Someone is Praying for the Opposite Thing?
+What If Someone Is Praying for the Opposite Thing?

-Another very repetitive thought I have is, what if someone is praying for the opposite of what I’m praying for?
+Another very repetitive thought I have is: what if someone is praying for the opposite of what I’m praying for?
 God can’t answer both prayers.
 For example, if I’m praying for a stock to go up and someone else out there is praying for it to go down, and we both have faith that God can bless our investment, what’s going to happen?
 One person is going to get disappointed.
 So, what’s the point of praying?
 It seems that if God’s going to do what He wants regardless, and most prayers don’t get answered (at least that’s how it feels in my life), why do it?
 Why should I keep praying?

 I share these thoughts with you because I can only imagine that at least one person is reading this who feels the same way.
-So, as I journey through my understanding of prayer, I hope it helps you realize you aren’t alone in your questioning, and there are answers to be found.
+So, as I journey through my understanding of prayer, I hope it helps you realize you aren’t alone in your questioning, and that there are answers to be found.

 What’s the Point of Prayer?